hgrecco/breadcrumbs/README.rst

 ===========================================

-This library started with a rather simple objective in mind: keep track of a sequence of transforming step.
+This library started with a rather simple objective in mind: keep track of a sequence of transforming steps.

-It is extremely easy:
+It is extremely easy to use:

 .. code-block:: python